Last Updated on

 1. Cuts and Scrapes

-What to do right away: The first thing that needs to be done is to arrest the bleeding which can be done by applying pressure to the cut area.
-Second, run the wound over warm water that is mixed with an antiseptic liquid, to sanitise the area and remove any dirt particles that might be lodged in the wound.
+What to do right away: The first thing that needs to be done is to arrest the bleeding, which can be done by applying pressure to the cut area.
+Second, dab the wound with cotton dipped in warm water that is mixed with an antiseptic liquid, to sanitise the area and remove any dirt particles that might be lodged in the wound.
 Third, apply antiseptic cream and cover the wound with a loose bandage.

 What to do right away: Put your child’s hand immediately under some cool running water for approximately five minutes.
 There are two common mistakes made by people when treating a burn.
 First, avoid using ice on the affected area as it stops the blood circulation in the region, affecting the healing process.
 Second, avoid using grease, butter or other substances to cover the burn as it traps the heat and prevents proper healing.

 Follow-up care after first aid: The experience can be painful, and the treatment is likely to cause a lot of discomfort.
 If the pain is too severe or unbearable, consult the doctor immediately.
 Do not self-medicate your child.

 What to do right away: Make your child sit with their back firmly against a chair.
 Gently pinch the soft tissue on either side of the nose bridge for about 5-10 minutes, and the bleeding should stop.
 If not, you can repeat the process until the bleeding stops.
 Two things must be avoided in such a scenario.
 First, avoid checking to see if the bleeding has stopped as that will only prolong the bleeding.
 Secondly, avoid tilting their head back as the blood could flow backwards and make them choke.

 Follow-up care after first aid: Make sure your child does not pick or blow their nose for the next 24 hours.